 The theoretical analysis in Section 3 suggests that the socially optimal ratio of the fiscal-tax rate to the liquidity-tax rate decreases with the relative size of the fiscal-tax evading hidden economy.
 This tax ratio is optimal in the sense that it is designed to maximize welfare by minimizing the distortions caused by these tax rates.
 A larger hidden economy share implies a proportionally smaller fiscal-tax base and therefore the fiscal-tax rate is less effective relative to the liquidity-tax rate.
-The empirical evidence presented in Section 4 suggests that the negative relation between the tax-ratio and the hidden economy share is observed in practice.
-In particular, estimates based on a diverse sample of 36 countries suggests that the elasticity of the tax ratio with respect to the hidden economy share is close to minus one.
+The empirical evidence presented in Section 4 suggests that a negative relation between the tax-ratio and the hidden economy share is observed in practice.
+Estimates based on a sample of 36 countries and a parsimonious model suggests that the elasticity of the tax ratio with respect to the hidden economy share may be negative and less than unit elastic.
 The data also suggest that this issue on formulating the optimal tax-mix is particularly relevant for developing and transition economies given their relatively large hidden economy shares.

 The analysis presented in this paper also indicates many interesting extensions.
 Firstly, one could be more specific about the private sector's preferences by specifying utility functions, calibrating the model and running simulations along the lines of Nicolini (1998).
-Secondly, one could consider endogenizing the hidden economy share (\hbar) , government expenditure (G) and/or benefit expenditure (B) in order to incorporate these into the Public Sector optimization.
-Though not focused on the impact of the hidden economy, Végh (1989) presents a model that does explicitly include collection costs for the fiscal tax.
-Such a model allows for the determination of the optimal inflation tax rate for different levels of government expenditure.
-Buiter (2007) presents a theoretical model that explicitly includes separately the operational constraints facing the Central Bank and the Treasury.
-In Buiter's extension the resource transfers between the private sector and the two public bodies are modeled allowing for further policy recommendations under different scenarios such as a economy caught in a liquidity trap.
+Secondly, the issue of currency substitution as proposed by McKinnon (1985) should be incorporated into the model.
+There is strong evidence that some degree of currency substitution into US dollars occurred in Soviet-Block and Latin-American countries during the time-period under analysis.
+Although it seems that currency substitution is likely to attenuate the effectiveness of the liquidity tax, quantifying this effect presents the more challenging task as data on this activity are not readily available.
 Finally, the model presented in this paper, like many others, is one that only focuses on the steady state equilibrium.
 Another possible extension is therefore to consider the dynamic implications of changing the tax-mix.
 This theoretical extension will be particularly appropriate once enough annual estimates of the hidden economy share are available to carry out a satisfactory dynamic econometric analysis.

-Of course, the ratio of fiscal to liquidity taxes is determined by a wider set of parameters than just the relative size of the hidden economy and one can consider many other ways in which to extend the analysis.
-However, as Schneider and Enste (2000) suggest, the global trend is for an increase in the relative size of hidden economies and, therefore, the impact of these hidden economies on the determination of government policy is set to become increasingly important.
+Evidently, the ratio of fiscal to liquidity taxes is determined by a wider set of parameters than just the relative size of the hidden economy and one can consider many other ways in which to extend the analysis.
+However, Schneider (2005) suggests that in many countries the relative share of the hidden economy is persisting or even increasing, therefore, the existence of these hidden economies will continue to influence the tax-mix over fiscal and monetary policies.